steno-aarhus/ukbAid/README.md

 from GitHub.
 As you work on it and save changes in your Git history, you “push” (upload) to GitHub often in order to keep your changes backed up.
-Then, when you get to the manusript writing stage, you can pull your results from GitHub to your local so you can work without getting charged.
+Then, when you get to the manusript writing stage, you can pull your results from GitHub to your “Local” so you can work without getting charged.

 Why do we do it this way?
 For one, it is honestly the easiest that we could think of because the UKB RAP is a special environment that requires special steps to take.
 Plus, it makes it easier to have others (like me) collaborate on your project and help you out.
-So hypothetically, if you need help, I (Luke) could download from your GitHub and make changes there.
+So hypothetically, if you need help, I (Luke) could download your project from GitHub and make changes there.
 Conceptually it would look like:

 ``` mermaid
 graph TD;